cms-tau-pog/TauFW/PicoProducer/python/analysis/README.md

 To know how they are defined from miniAOD, you can dig in the CMSSW source code in [`cmssw/PhysicsTools/NanoAOD`](https://github.com/cms-sw/cmssw/tree/master/PhysicsTools/NanoAOD).

-To access information of nanoAOD using python, you can subclass [`Module`](https://github.com/cms-nanoAOD/nanoAOD-tools/blob/master/python/postprocessing/framework/eventloop.py) from the [`nanoAOD-tools`](https://github.com/cms-nanoAOD/nanoAOD-tools).
+To access information of nanoAOD using `python`, you can subclass [`Module`](https://github.com/cms-nanoAOD/nanoAOD-tools/blob/master/python/postprocessing/framework/eventloop.py) from the [`nanoAOD-tools`](https://github.com/cms-nanoAOD/nanoAOD-tools).
 A simple example of a subclass to analyze nanoAOD is given in [`ModuleMuTauSimple.py`](ModuleMuTauSimple.py).
 The `Module` class has some pre-defined methods like `beginJob` and  `endJob` that are called by